Skip top navigation

 Expectations for Professional Behavior in CEHD: Dispositions Review Process Overview

 Successful progression to capstone and culminating experiences (e.g., practicums, internships, field research), is dependent upon students meeting these behavioral expectations with mentoring, guidance, and support from relevant staff/faculty.
-Students are encouraged to reflect on their dispositions as they interact with Mason staff, faculty, and fellow students, as well as their engagements with community members and those within their field of practice.
+Students are encouraged to reflect on their dispositions as they interact with George Mason staff, faculty, and fellow students, as well as their engagements with community members and those within their field of practice.

 Dispositions may be evaluated formally and informally at developmentally appropriate and intermittent points in an academic program.
 Dispositions will be evaluated in alignment with appropriate University policies and codes of conduct, and respective accreditation and professional organizational bodies.
 Based on observable actions and behaviors, additional evaluations may be implemented at the discretion of the program.